- What is there to do at Spring Creek Prairie?

 - Are drones allowed to be flown?

-There are over four miles of walking trails for visitors of all ages to experience a mostly native tallgrass prairie.
-The trails wind over hillsides, around ponds, and next to a woodland stream for visitors of all ages to enjoy.
+Spring Creek Prairie encompasses 1,160 acres, most of which is in native tallgrass prairie.
+Over four miles of trails wind over hillsides, around ponds, and next to a woodland stream for visitors of all ages to enjoy.
 There are wonderful views of the surrounding countryside from atop the hilltop trails.
-Nature abounds: lots of birds and other wildlife, wildflowers, grasses, trees, and wetland plants to enjoy.
+Nature abounds: lots of birds and other wildlife, wildflowers, grasses, trees, and wetland plants.
 The visitor center has interactive exhibits, bathrooms, a gift shop, and staff and volunteers to answer questions.
 No food or water is sold on site, and there is an outdoor bathroom by the parking lot.
 Note: The new 310-acre parcel that was added to the Center property in September is not open to the public.
 We are asking the public not to enter the site.
 We look forward to opening it next spring.

 Only the trails around the visitor center are accessible.
 Specifically, the path from the parking lot to the visitor center, the trail north from the parking lot to our boundary line, the trail south from the visitor center to the footbridge, and the trail from the visitor center east to the Oregon Trail cutoff wagon ruts across the pond.
 All of the trails beyond these paths are not accessible.